bcgov/action-deployer-openshift/README.md

 # OpenShift Deployer

 Deploy to OpenShift using templates.
-Most of the heavy lifting here is done in template configuration.
+This action is a wrapper around the OpenShift CLI (oc) and is intended to be used with OpenShift 4.x.

-Testing has only been done with public images using ghcr.io (GitHub Container Registry) and hub.docker.com (Docker Hub) so far.
+Testing has only been done with public images (ghcr.io, hub.docker.com) so far.

 # Usage